ibm-cloud-docs/discovery-data/getting-started.md

      For more information about creating a paid account, see [Upgrading your account](/docs/account?topic=account-upgrading-account){: external}.

-     If you decide not to continue using the Plus plan and don't want to pay for it, delete the service instance before the 30-day trial period ends.
+     If you decide not to continue to use the Plus plan and don't want to pay for it, delete the service instance before the 30-day trial period ends.
      {: important}

   1. Go to the [{{site.data.keyword.discoveryshort}} resource](https://cloud.ibm.com/catalog/services/watson-discovery){: external} page in the {{site.data.keyword.cloud_notm}} catalog and create a Plus plan service instance.